openlibhums/memory-alpha/content/pages/support/guides/workflow-author.md

 - Submission checklist
    The submission checklist will display any steps you need to take before submitting the manuscript (e.g. formatting).
 - Copyright notice
-   The copyright notice specifies the license under which the paper will be published and any rights you may need to sign over to the publisher.
+   The copyright notice specifies the licence under which the paper will be published and any rights you may need to sign over to the publisher.
 - Competing interests
    If you have any competing interests that the editors should take into account when examining your paper, this is where you will need to disclose them.

 > [!NOTE]
-> Please note that a "Voluntary Author Contribution" and "Article Processing Charge" are different.
+> Note that a "Voluntary Author Contribution" and "Article Processing Charge" are different.
 The former is entirely optional and not required for publication in a journal.
-For more information about publication fees, visit the relevant journal’s policy page(s) or contact its editorial team.
+For more information about publication fees, visit the relevant journal's policy page(s) or contact its editorial team.

 If they have been enabled, the publication fees, submission checklist and copyright notice fields will be required.
 This means that you _must_ select the checkboxes in order to complete a submission.
 If you have any issues with any of the clauses, it is best to contact the editor(s) before you submit your work.

 ### Article information

 The **article information** page is where you will provide the metadata for your submission.
-Required fields will be marked with an asterisk, but we recommend that you fill out optional fields as well.
+Required fields will be marked with an asterisk, but it is recommended that you fill out optional fields as well.

 ![The article information page, filled with example data.](../images/workflow/author-article-information.png)